TNO/vscode-tracy-csv-converter/README.md

 # Tracy CSV converter
+A utility to read, merge, and slice log files for subsequent analysis in [Tracy](https://github.com/TNO/vscode-tracy).

-A CSV converter for [Tracy](https://github.com/TNO/vscode-tracy).
-The main goal of this repository is to provide an example on how to create your own converter for Tracy.
-To do this, press "Use this template" (above) -> "Create a new repository" and adapt  [`src/converters.ts`](./src/converters.ts).
+PS.
+To create your own converter for Tracy, press "Use this template" (above) -> "Create a new repository" and adapt  [`src/converters.ts`](./src/converters.ts).

 ## Installation
 To install in Visual Studio Code: